Remote work gives people more options.

 They target people tired of applying with no response.

-They target people who want flexible work and may be willing to believe a job that sounds easier than it should.
+They target people who want flexible work and may be tempted by a job that sounds easier than it should.

 Not paranoia.